anton-g/blog/_posts/2017-09-05-mealshakes.md

 date: 2017-09-05 21:00:00 +0100
 categories: mealshakes productivity
 ---
-I commute approximately three hours in total to and from work every day.
+I commute approximately three hours in total per day, to and from work.
-It's exhausting, it lowers my morale and impedes my life in general and if I didn't love my job I would not be able to stand it.
-One thing I've done to increase my free time is "_optimizing_" my dinners by replaceing them with mealshakes.
+It's exhausting, it lowers my morale, impedes my life in general and if I didn't love my job I would not be able to stand it.
+One thing I've done to increase my free time is "_optimizing_" my dinners by replacing them with mealshakes.

 The first time I heard about mealshakes was from the podcaster [Fredrik Björeman](http://www.bjoreman.com) and just a little bit later from a couple of friends of mine.
 They had all tried some type of mealshake in one form or another.
 Mealshakes is basically what is sounds like; a water and powder based shake that replaces one of your daily meals.